Loans Personal Loans

 Product details

-Chime® is a general financial services app that offers cash advances of up to $500 through its Chime MyPay service.2 App users are required to open and set up direct deposit to a Chime Checking account to use MyPay, so those who are happy with their current banking situation might want to look elsewhere.
+Chime®3 is a general financial services app that offers quick, interest-free cash advances of up to $500 through its Chime MyPay® service.
+You have to open and set up direct deposit to a Chime® Checking account and be in an eligible state to qualify.
+5 So, if you're happy with your existing checking account or live in an ineligible state, I recommend exploring other Dave alternatives.

-Once you’ve got a Chime Checking account and direct deposit set up, though, you could also get your paycheck up to two days early with direct deposit3 — a feature that landed it on our list of best paycheck advance apps.
+Once you've got a Chime® Checking account and direct deposit set up, though, you could also get your paycheck up to two days early with direct deposit 4.If you find yourself short of cash right before payday, I think early direct deposit might reduce your need for cash advances.

 Pros

-• Up to $200 in overdraft coverage available via SpotMe®5
+• Up to $200 in overdraft coverage available via SpotMe®9

 Cons